 Penetration testing will never be an exact science where a complete list of all possible issues that should be tested can be defined.
 Indeed, penetration testing is only an appropriate technique for testing the security of web applications under certain circumstances.
 The goal is to collect all the possible testing techniques, explain them and keep the guide updated.

-The OWASP Web Application Penetration Testing is based on black box approach.
-The tester knows nothing or a few information about the application to test.
-The testing model is like this:
+The OWASP Web Application Penetration Testing method is based on the black box approach.
+The tester knows nothing or very little information about the application to be tested.
+The testing model consists of: